universal_crc

 tab standard table-driven algorithm (256 table entries)

-tabi table-driven algorithm, independent lookups (1024 entries)
+tabi table-driven algorithm, four independent lookups (1024 entries)

 good for superscalar cores